Beth Allen-Gardner is praised for a

 and which "moves with ease" throughout her register.
 Classical Voice of North Carolina has described

-distinction from the University of North Carolina at Chapel Hill (2008), where
+distinction as a National Merit Scholar from the University of North Carolina at Chapel Hill, where

 she studied with Professor Barbara Ann Peters and Doctor Jeanne Fischer.
 She